nodecross/nodex-docs/source/rpc_reference/index.md

   :>json String didDocument.id: Represents a DID.
   :>json Array<Object> didDocument.publicKey: The public keys associated with the DID are enumerated.
   :>json Object didDocument.publicKey.[number]: Represents a public key.
 Please refer to the `Ecdsa Secp256k1 Signature 2019 <https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/>`_ specification for more information on this object.
-  :>json Object methodMetadata: Represents metadata for the :code:`did:unid` method.
+  :>json Object methodMetadata: Represents metadata for the :code:`did:nodex` method.
 Please refer to the `Sidetree <https://identity.foundation/sidetree/spec/>`_ specification for more information on this object.
   :status 200: Success.
   :status 400: Bad request.
   :status 500: Internal server error.